Susedge/SmartISO/SmartISO/SYSTEM_WORKFLOW.md

 **SmartISO** is a comprehensive document management and approval workflow system built with CodeIgniter 4.
 It facilitates the creation, submission, approval, and processing of various organizational forms with role-based access control and digital signature capabilities.

 ### Key Features
-- Dynamic form builder with drag-and-drop interface
+- Dynamic panels interface with drag-and-drop
 - Role-based workflow management
 - Digital signature integration
 - PDF/Word document generation